Every urban community requires green spaces for recreation and municipal facilities for public use.

 Trees

-Landscaping for municipal grounds wouldn’t be complete without the right trees, which should provide shade, have minimal pruning requirements and have decent stress tolerance.
+Landscaping for municipal grounds wouldn’t be complete without the right trees, which should provide shade, require minimal pruning, and have good stress tolerance.

 The best trees for these spaces include: